pkgconf/pkgconf/README.md

 to allow other tooling such as compilers and IDEs to discover and use libraries configured by pkgconf.

+`bomtool` and `spdxtool` are programs generating software bill of materials (SBOM) for a given set of pkg-config modules, in the SPDX 2.0 and SPDX Lite 3.0.1 format, respectively.
+The output of these tools can then be translated into other SBOM formats as necessary.

 ## release tarballs

 Release tarballs are available on [distfiles.ariadne.space][distfiles].